 Out of all the stories in Scripture that hint at the gospel of the Messiah, this one ranks up there in the top four along with the story of Joseph, Jonah, and the binding of Isaac.
 But if you ask theologians around the globe to pick their favorite Old Testament foreshadowing of Christ, I doubt that the cleansing of the leper would even make the top 20.
 But as we shall see shortly, this incredible instruction found in the Torah could not point more perfectly to the beautiful story of our Messiah Yeshua laying down His life for us almost 2000 years ago.
 So put your dive suits on and let’s go into the deep!

 First of all, it’s important to know that in Bible times, leprosy was pretty serious stuff.
-This contagious disease created open sores on the body which would result in a loss of feeling in and eventually amputation of that appendage.
+This contagious disease created open sores on the body which would result in a loss of feeling and eventually amputation of that appendage.
 Biblical law forced people with this disease to live in communities outside the camp.
 If they ever came in close contact with a regular person, they were to cry out to them, “Unclean!
 Unclean!” to warn them of their condition (Leviticus 13:45).

 In Hebrew, the word “unclean” is tame (pronounced ‘taw-mey’).
 In the Scriptures, the main use for this word deals with ceremonial uncleanness.
 Whether someone has leprosy, has touched a dead body, is on their menstrual period, or is recovering from childbirth, tame expresses the idea that they are not approved to touch or enter areas deemed holy or clean.
-The reason for this is because the temple and its surrounding areas are the perfect representation of life, purity, and holiness.
+The reason for this is that the temple and its surrounding areas are the perfect representation of life, purity, and holiness.
 Anything connected with death or deformity in humans cannot be allowed to enter into His presence since He is a holy, perfect, and awesome God.
 It is for the same reason that He does not allow sin into heaven: it would immediately pollute His presence.
 When someone is “unclean,” they are not allowed to come before the throne.

 CLEAN AND UNCLEAN

-Although many Christians do not believe that the laws of clean and unclean still exist today, they arevery much alive, well, and in full affect.
+Although many Christians do not believe that the laws of clean and unclean still exist today, they are very much alive, well, and in full effect.
 In Matthew 5:23-24, Yeshua said that if you come before the altar to bring an offering and remember that you have aught against your brother or your brother has aught with you, you are to leave your gift and go make things right with your brother first.
 Why?
 Because that unforgiveness creates a state of uncleanness that is forbidden in the presence of the Almighty.
 Also, no one is allowed to enter His gates outside of the fact that they are cleansed by the blood of Christ.
 This is simple Torah Law.
 The Law has not changed.
 One must still have “clean hands and a pure heart” to stand in His mighty presence.

 If a man has committed sin against Yahweh or his neighbor, it must be made right by the blood of the Lamb in order for him to be clean again.
 This is why we are commanded to first go to our neighbor and do our best to make it right.
 Then we’re commanded to repent before the Lord, asking forgiveness through the blood of the High Priest Yeshua.
 The state of the heart of repentance combined with the act of attempting restoration causes us to have clean hands and a pure heart, thus changing our status from unclean (tame) to clean (tahor).